bids-standard/stats-models/specification/walkthrough.md

       "Name": "run_level"
 ```

-Note that the [Level](_autosummary/bsmschema.models.Node.html#bsmschema.models.Node.Level) key is necessary for determining which input images are available to the estimator.
+Note that the {py:attr}`~bsmschema.models.Node.Level` key is necessary for determining which input images are available to the estimator.
 At the `Run` level, there are many sources of possible variables, most notably `_events.tsv` files which define the timing of task-related events.

-Next we define a [Model](_autosummary/bsmschema.models.Model.html#bsmschema.models.Model) for this node.
+Next we define a {py:attr}`~bsmschema.models.Model` for this node.

 ```json